Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 For a cheatsheet of GDB-gef's commands see [here](https://github.com/zxgio/gdb_gef-cheatsheet/blob/master/gdb_gef-cheatsheet.pdf).

 ### R2pipe
-R2pipe is a powerful tool because it integrates radare2 and python, so we can build more complex scripts.
+R2pipe is a powerful tool that let you invoke radare2 commands using Python.
-It creates a sort of 'pipe' with which send commands and receive the result.
+It creates a 'pipe' that sends commands and receives the result.

-I used also rarun2 to redirect I/O to another terminal, an easy and useful guide on how to do is [here](https://reverseengineering.stackexchange.com/questions/16428/debugging-with-radare2-using-two-terminals).
+I used also rarun2 to redirect I/O to another terminal (an easy and useful guide on how to do is [here](https://reverseengineering.stackexchange.com/questions/16428/debugging-with-radare2-using-two-terminals)).

-In our R2pipe scripts we need first to load the binary with ```r2pipe.open()```, that takes as arguments the path to binary to load and the list of options with radare2 has to open the file.
-It will return an object "connected" with radare2.
+First, in our R2pipe scripts we need to load the binary with ```r2pipe.open()```: it takes as arguments the path to binary to load and the list of options for setttings up radare2.
+The method returns an object "connected" with radare2.

-After that all the commands we want to send to radare2 has to be "sent" with the ```cmd``` method of the object or, if we want a result parsed in JSON, with ```cmdj```.
+All the commands we want to send to radare2 has to be invoked with the ```cmd``` method of the object or, if we want a result parsed in JSON, with ```cmdj```.

 The script I made for this presentation is the following:
 ```